ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/node-architecture/index.md

 ---
 title: Node architecture
-description: Introduction to how Ethereum nodes are organized and where Geth fits.
+description: Introduction to how Ethereum nodes are organized.
 lang: en
-sidebaDepth: 2
 ---

 An Ethereum node is composed of two clients: an [execution client](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) and a [consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients).

-Originally, an execution client alone was enough to run a full Ethereum node.
-However, ever since Ethereum turned off [proof-of-work](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/) and implemented [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/), the execution client has needed to be coupled to another piece of software called a [“consensus client”](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) in order to keep track of the Ethereum blockchain.
+When Ethereum was using [proof-of-work](/developers/docs/consensus-mechanisms/pow/), an execution client was enough to run a full Ethereum node.
+However, since implementing [proof-of-stake](/developers/docs/consensus-mechanisms/pow/), the execution client needs to be used alongside another piece of software called a [“consensus client”](/developers/docs/nodes-and-clients/#consensus-clients).

-The execution client is responsible for transaction handling, transaction gossip, state management and supporting the Ethereum Virtual Machine ([EVM])(https://ethereum.org/en/developers/docs/evm/).
+The execution client is responsible for transaction handling, transaction gossip, state management and supporting the Ethereum Virtual Machine ([EVM](/developers/docs/evm/)).
 However, it is **not** responsible for block building, block gossiping or handling consensus logic.
 These are in the remit of the consensus client.

 The relationship between the two Ethereum clients is shown in the schematic below.
 The two clients each connect to their own respective peer-to-peer (P2P) networks.
 This is because the execution clients gossip transactions over their P2P network enabling them to manage their local transaction pool.
 The consensus clients gossip blocks over their P2P network, enabling consensus and chain growth.